nagendraputhane/marvell-openssl-engine/doc/openssl_engine/README.txt

          OpenSSL engine can be configured using OPENSSL CONF FILE. [ref: https://www.openssl.org/docs/man1.1.1/man5/config.html].
 Some parameters that can be configured via conf file are

-         - 'eal params' for DPDK driver initialisation
+         - 'eal params' for DPDK driver initialization
          - DPDK crypto driver to be used for crypto acceleration
-         - Number of VFs to be initialised
+         - Number of VFs to be initialized
          - Distribution of queues between VFs

-       Please refer to sample 'openssl.cnf' provided at /opt/openssl.cnf, for syntatical and semantical information on setting up parameters and configuration.
+       Please refer to sample 'openssl.cnf' provided at /opt/openssl.cnf, for syntactic and semantic information on setting up parameters and configuration.

   #### 2.Composite Ciphersuites